Create the first room

 That's not the case at all.
 If you don't set your baseline the right way, the polygon-delimited area of the hotspot may remain clickable even when the character is in front of it; or the other way around, a hotspot that should always be in front of the scene, may be covered by your character, making it unreachable.
 So, always set your baseline.

-Our window is in the back of the room and the main character has no way to be placed behind it, so we'll set the hotspot baseline to 0 (zero).
-This means that the baseline is "as high as the scene".
+Our window is in the back of the room and the main character has no way to be placed behind it, so just click the Baseline gizmo handler (the square in the middle of the line) and drag it at the very top so that the baseline is "as high as the scene" (or more).
 The character has no way to walk so high.

 Info